Effective from 12th July 2015

 15.1 - Requirement for insurance, You must have Sports & Travel Insurance for all group members and that the policy covers at least the package offered by us.
+We recommend you take out insurance as soon as your booking is confirmed.
 A Summary of Cover is enclosed with your quotation and further copies are available on request.
 You must either take our insurance or arrange a policy for your group giving equivalent or better cover.
 If you take our insurance, cover will be applied to your booking upon receipt of your premium, names list and players’ names and dates of birth.
 If you arrange your own cover, full details -including policy number and insurer - MUST be given at the time of booking.
 If you cannot supply proof we will arrange cover for your group at the rates listed and add the charges to your invoice.

 15.2 - European Health Insurance Card, If you are travelling within the European Union is your responsibility to ensure that all UK passport holding members of the touring group obtain a European Health Insurance Card.
 Visit www. postoffice.co.uk for further information.

 By agreeing to these terms and conditions you acknowledge that we or our suppliers or TUI Travel PLC may use any photo(s)/image(s)/ Video(s) we or someone on our behalf take of you or any comments (written or verbal) you make during or in connection with your tour for our promotional/marketing purposes (such as including them in our brochure / website / social media) without obtaining your further specific permission or making any payment to you.
 Such use may include mentioning your name, age and town / city / area of residence.

 INFORMATION ABOUT YOU